On the relationship between logarithmic TAQ and logarithmic THH: Logarithmic ring spectra

-We discuss the effect of the logification construction for some of the pre--log ring spectra discussed in Example \ref{ex:prelogstr}.
+We discuss the effect of the logification construction for some of the pre-log ring spectra discussed in Example \ref{ex:prelogstr}.

-\begin{example} Consider the discrete pre--log ring $(A, \langle x \rangle)$ from Example \ref{ex:prelogstr} (3).
-Its logification (in discrete pre--log rings) is the log ring $(A, A \cap {\rm GL}_1(K))$, where $K$ denotes the fraction field of the discrete valuation ring $A$ and $A \cap {\rm GL}_1(K) = \langle \pi \rangle \times {\rm GL}_1(A)$ consists of all non--zero elements of $A$.
+\begin{example} Consider the discrete pre-log ring $(A, \langle x \rangle)$ from Example \ref{ex:prelogstr}(3).
+Its logification (in discrete pre-log rings) is the log ring $(A, A \cap {\rm GL}_1(K))$, where $K$ denotes the fraction field of the discrete valuation ring $A$ and $A \cap {\rm GL}_1(K) = \langle \pi \rangle \times {\rm GL}_1(A)$ consists of all non-zero elements of $A$.
 As there is a pullback square this is an instance of a \emph{direct image log structure} on $A$ induced by the trivial log structure on $K$ and the localization map $A \to K$.
 This example is a special case of \cite[Example (2.5)]{Kat89}. \end{example}

 \begin{example} For the next examples, we fix the following setup: the commutative symmetric ring spectrum $A$ is connective and the map $x \colon S^{n_2} \to A_{n_1}$ represents a nontrivial homotopy class in $\pi_{n_2 - n_1}(A)$ of even positive degree, and the localization map $A \to A[1/x]$ is a model for the connective cover map of $A[1/x]$.
-Examples of this kind include the real and complex connective $K$-theory spectra ${\rm ko}$ and ${\rm ku}$ and the Adams summand ${\ell}$. \begin{enumerate} \item Consider the pre--log ring spectrum $(A, {\Bbb C}(x))$ discussed in Example~\ref{ex:prelogstr}(4).
-By \cite[Lemma 4.9]{Sag14}, the associated log structure is weakly equivalent to $(A, {\Bbb C}(x) \boxtimes {\rm GL}_1^{\cal J}(A))$. \item Consider the pre--log ring spectrum $(A, D(x))$ discussed in Example~\ref{ex:prelogstr}(5).
+Examples of this kind include the real and complex connective $K$-theory spectra ${\rm ko}$ and ${\rm ku}$ and the Adams summand ${\ell}$. \begin{enumerate} \item Consider the pre-log ring spectrum $(A, {\Bbb C}(x))$ discussed in Example~\ref{ex:prelogstr}(4).
+By \cite[Lemma 4.9]{Sag14}, the associated log structure is weakly equivalent to $(A, {\Bbb C}(x) \boxtimes {\rm GL}_1^{\cal J}(A))$. \item Consider the pre-log ring spectrum $(A, D(x))$ discussed in Example~\ref{ex:prelogstr}(5).
 By \cite[Lemma 4.7]{Sag14}, the associated log structure is weakly equivalent to $(A, j_*{\rm GL}_1^{\cal J}(A[1/x]))$, the direct image log structure associated to the connective cover map $j \colon A \to A[1/x]$ and the trivial log structure on $A[1/x]$. \end{enumerate} \end{example}

-The two log ring spectra above are not weakly equivalent, and this displays an interesting distinction which is not visible for discrete pre--log rings, as Example \ref{ex:logification1} illustrates in the case of discrete valuation rings.
+The two log ring spectra above are not weakly equivalent, and this displays an interesting distinction which is not visible for discrete pre-log rings, as Example \ref{ex:logification1} illustrates in the case of discrete valuation rings.
 We refer to \cite[Remark 4.8]{Sag14} for further comments in this direction.